MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_persistence_info.md

 An identifier that uniquely identifies the error record when it is stored in the platform's persistent data storage.
 The data type for this identifier is WHEA_ERROR_RECORD_ID.

+#### - Attributes

+Attribute flags that describe the error record.
+No attributes are currently defined.

+#### - DoNotLog

+A single bit that indicates that WHEA should not log an entry in the system event log for the error record.

-#### - Signature
+#### - Reserved

-The signature of the error record when it is stored in the platform's persistent data storage.
-This member contains the value 'RE'.
+Reserved for system use.
+This member must be zero.

 ## -remarks